⭠ back to development goals

 It was Hannah, a Grade 10 student and Lifewater volunteer, who made the connection when she and other volunteers visited an African school and spoke to girls who were coming late and tired to classes.
 The African girls talked about getting up well before dawn to walk to distant water holes.
 They described attacks by animals and even rape on remote paths.
 They talked about having to do these chores again after school and having no light to do homework when they were finally done their chores.

-Target 3: 150-600 users per well
+TARGET 3: 150-600 users per well

-(Points: >600 = "0", 451-600 = "2", 301-450 = "3", 150-300 = 2, <150 = "1")
+| >600 = 0 points, 451-600 = 2 points, 301-450 = 3 points, 150-300 = 2 points, <150 = 1 point |

 The World Health Organization has determined that a minimum of 7.5 litres of safe water per person per day will meet most people's domestic requirements.
-Those requirements include water for drinking, cooking, food preparation and personal hygiene.
+Thoserequirements include water for drinking, cooking, food preparation and personal hygiene.

-Based on this domestic requirement, and assuming that it takes 2 minutes to rinse a bucket and pump it full of water, a village of 600 people will require the pump to be operated continuously for 4 hours in the morning and four hours in the late afternoon.
+Based on this domestic requirement, and assuming that it takes two minutes to rinse a bucket and pump it full of water, a village of 600 people will require the pump to be operated continuously for four hours in the morning and four hours in the late afternoon.
 These times drop to three hours in villages of 450 people and two hours in villages of 300 people:

 Village Size